TRIO SSS Scholar Resources

 Call 406.994.7069 for 24 Hour Confidential Support

-The Diversity Awareness Office (DAO) provides information and support to the university community in the areas of multicultural awareness and community building, prejudice education, and practical resources relating to diversity issues.
-The DAO sponsors, produces and promotes events that encourage and foster diversity awareness around issues of gender, class, race, religion, sexual orientation, and ethnicity.
+The Diversity & Inclusion Student Commons (DISC) provides information and support to the university community in the areas of multicultural awareness and community building, prejudice education, and practical resources relating to diversity issues.
+The DISC sponsors, produces and promotes events that encourage and foster diversity awareness around issues of gender, class, race, religion, sexual orientation, and ethnicity.
 Awareness of diversity is examined through lectures, movies, discussion groups and social events.
-The DAO provides a safe, supportive environment where students can begin to understand the diversity they experience on campus and across the larger global community.
+The DISC provides a safe, supportive environment where students can begin to understand the diversity they experience on campus and across the larger global community.

 Montana State University Testing Services provides a wide range of academic and professional exams to students and the public.
 Our certified testing staff is committed to providing professional support to help meet the educational goals of students and clients who test with us.
 We constantly strive to maintain compliance with institutional, state, and federal regulations regarding testing protocol, while protecting client confidentiality and information integrity.